barbaraeldredge/Noodling/hybrid-mio-dac_buttons_2.md

 #### Adding an icon to a contained button

-The following example shows a contained button with an icon.
+Example of a contained button with an icon:

 !["Contained button with white text 'Contained button', purple container and '+' icon over a white background."](assets/buttons/contained-button-icon.png)